Endorsed by FealGood Foundation for World Trade Center Fund Legal Claims.

 The Zadroga Act Passed — WTC Victims Compensation fund reopened

-No other law firm in the country has collected more money from the Victim Compensation Fund for its injured clients than Barasch McGarry.
+No other law firm in the country has collected more money from the Victim Compensation Fund for its injured clients than Barasch McGarry Salzman & Penson.

-Many illnesses and injuries were suffered on and after September 11, 2001 at the WTC site.
+Many people have fallen ill as a result of the September 11, 2001 attacks at the WTC.
 The September 11th Victim Compensation Fund, part of the Zadroga 9/11 Health and Compensation Act, is groundbreaking legislation intended to provide those suffering from injuries or illnesses related to exposure from the toxic World Trade Center dust and debris with compensation and health care.

-Barasch McGarry proudly represented those injured in the WTC Attack on 9/11/2001.
-Having represented over one thousand Victim Compensation Fund award recipients, we have the experience to recover the best award possible.
-Choosing the experienced, aggressive NY injury lawyers at Barasch McGarry affords you the best chance at the maximum recovery for your World Trade Center related illness or injury.
+When the Victim Compensation Fund first opened in 2001, Barasch McGarry Salzman & Penson, with its long history of defending firefighter rights, stepped up to help victims receive the maximum awards available to them.
+We are proud to have represented more than one thousand rescue workers and civilians who were injured in the WTC Attack at the first Victim Compensation Fund.
+Because of our work, we have the experience to recover the best award possible for our clients.
+Choosing the experienced, aggressive NY injury lawyers at Barasch McGarry Salzman & Penson affords you the best chance to obtain the maximum recovery for your World Trade Center related illness or injury.

-As the attorneys representing James Zadroga, we know very well how the events of September 11, 2001 have impacted people’s lives.
-The 9/11 legislation provides money for monitoring and treating 911 illnesses related to Ground Zero and reopens a WTC victims’compensation fund.
+As the attorneys who represented James Zadroga, we know very well how the events of September 11, 2001 have impacted people’s lives.
+The Zadroga Act provides money for monitoring and treatment of 9/11-related illnesses and reopens the WTC victims’ compensation fund to provide financial compensation to victims for their pain and suffering and loss of income.
+The deadline to submit completed eligibility forms is October 3, 2016 for all claimants!
 Don’t wait to contact us.

-In the days, months, and years following the World Trade Center tragedy, a massive clean-up and rebuilding effort was launched in Lower Manhattan.
-Thousands of individuals spent months at Ground Zero and in the surrounding buildings looking for remains and clearing debris, while breathing in the harmful dust and smoke which contained the toxic and chemical remnants of the World Trade Center Towers.
+In the days, months and years following the World Trade Center tragedy, a massive clean-up and rebuilding effort was launched in Lower Manhattan.
+Thousands of individuals spent months at Ground Zero and in the surrounding buildings looking for remains and clearing debris, while breathing in the harmful dust and smoke that contained the toxic and chemical remnants of the World Trade Center Towers.

-These dedicated construction workers, police officers, firefighters, and asbestos cleaners, as well as the office workers and individuals who lived or went to school in Lower Manhattan, breathed the toxic air and have developed serious, chronic ailments.
-These injuries may include: asthma, COPD, interstitial lung disease, asbestosis, cancer, chronic sinusitis, chronic rhinitis, GERD, sleep apnea, depression and birth defects.
+These dedicated construction workers, police officers, firefighters and asbestos cleaners, as well as the office workers and individuals who lived or went to school in Lower Manhattan, breathed the toxic air and have developed serious, chronic ailments.
+These injuries may include: asthma, COPD, interstitial lung disease, asbestosis, certain cancers, chronic sinusitis, chronic rhinitis, GERD, sleep apnea, and depression.

-Additionally, approximately $4.2 billion more will finance the Victim’s Compensation Fund.
-This Fund will compensate individuals for their injuries.
-Although the WTC Victims' Fund was to be an alternative to filing a traditional law suit, as the legislation is currently written, individuals who have started a lawsuit in federal court or have recently settled their lawsuit, are eligible able to participate in the fund.
+Congress originally authorized $2.775 billion to fund the WTC Victims’ Compensation Fund to compensate individuals for their injuries.
+As of January 2, 2015, the fund approved 9,677 claims and paid more than $804 million.
+Although the WTC VCF was intended to be an alternative to filing a traditional lawsuit, individuals who brought a lawsuit in federal court are eligible to participate in the fund.

-Contact us now at 888-746-8212 to learn more about the September 11th Victim Fund and the Zadroga 9/11 Health and Compensation Act, and to inquire as to whether you will be eligible to participate.
+Contact us now at 888.746.8212 to learn more about the September 11th Victim Fund and the Zadroga 9/11 Health and Compensation Act, and to inquire if you will be eligible to participate.

-Barasch & McGarry joins NY Daily News in urging first responders to accept WTC settlement
+Barasch McGarry Salzman & Penson joins the NY Daily News in urging first responders to accept WTC settlement

 - WTC Injuries and Deaths: the toll mounts